The Sorrow and the Pity: Part 2: "The Choice"

 Part two focuses on the movement of different factions in France toward more open resistance against or collaboration with the Germans.
-Partisan actions and underground networks are discussed, as well as increased cooperation with German authorities of the Vichy government under the French prime minister Pierre Laval.
-Special attention is paid to the de-naturalization and deportation of French Jews under Vichy.
-This part features a long interview with Christian de la Mazière, a French aristocrat who was one of 7,000 French youth to fight on the Eastern Front wearing German uniforms.
-As de la Mazière explains how his conservative upbringing and fear of communism led to his embrace of Fascism, Ophuls overlays audio of Hitler speaking.
-Meanwhile, a guide points out items connected to the French royal family as he leads a tour through de la Mazière's chateau.
+Partisan actions and underground networks are discussed, as well as increased cooperation with German authorities by the Vichy government under the French prime minister Pierre Laval.
+Special attention is paid to the denaturalization and deportation of French Jews under Vichy.
+This part features a long interview with Christian de La Mazière, one of 7,000 French youth to fight on the Eastern Front wearing German uniforms.
+As de La Mazière explains how his conservative upbringing and fear of communism led to his embrace of Fascism, Ophuls overlays audio of Hitler speaking.
+Meanwhile, a guide points out items connected to the Hohenzollern royal family as he leads a tour through Sigmaringen Castle where the Vichy government was briefly based near the end of the war.

 The last segment of part two details the liberation of France and the legacy of resistants and collaborators in France.
 Footage of French women who associated with German soldiers having their heads shaved is shown, and an interviewee describes how she was accused of denouncing resistance members and then tortured by alleged members before standing trial.